 Offering competitive benefits attracts, satisfies, and retains top talent.
-In fact, 80% of employees would choose benefits over a pay raise.
-When you dive into different small business employee benefits, you might consider section 125 plans.
+Benefits include everything from retirement plans to health insurance coverage.
+When you dive into different small business employee benefits, you might consider a section 125 plan.

 What is a section 125 plan?

-Section 125 is a written plan that lets employees choose between qualifying benefits and cash.
+So, what is section 125?
+Section 125 is a written plan that lets employees choose between two or more benefits, including qualified benefits (e.g., health insurance) and cash.
 Employees receive benefits as pre-tax deductions.
-Employees, their spouses, and dependents can all benefit from section 125 plans.
+Employees, their spouses, and their dependents can all benefit from section 125 plans.

-Think of a 125 plan like a cafeteria.
+What is a cafeteria plan?
+Well, think of a 125 plan like a cafeteria.
 In a cafeteria, individuals can pick the foods they want from the selection offered.
-Similarly, employees can pick the benefits they want in a section 125.
+Similarly, employees can pick the benefits they want in a section 125 plan.
 This is why a section 125 benefit plan is also called a cafeteria plan.

 What are section 125 deductions?